At Sprint, one of our core corporate values is to demonstrate integrity in all that we do — not only

 Frank Ianna.
-Chief Executive Officer and Director, Attila Technologies LLC, a Technogenesis Company incubated at Stevens Institute of Technology.
 Mr. Ianna retired from AT&T in 2003 after a 31-year career serving in various executive positions, most recently as President of Network Services.
-Following his retirement, Mr. Ianna served as a business consultant, executive and board member for several private and nonprofit enterprises.
-Mr. Ianna is a director of Harbinger Group, Inc., and Tellabs, Inc. Mr. Ianna served as a director of Sprint Nextel Corporation from March 2009 through July 2013.
+Following his retirement, Mr. Ianna served as a business consultant, executive and board member for several private and nonprofit enterprises, and has experience in telecom company operational as well as wireless technology.
+Mr. Ianna is a director of Harbinger Group, Inc. Mr. Ianna formerly served on the board of Tellabs, Inc.

 Admiral Michael G. Mullen

 Admiral Michael G. Mullen, USN (ret).
 Admiral Mullen serves on the board of directors as the "Security Director" under the NSA.
 Admiral Mullen served as the 17th Chairman of the Joint Chiefs of Staff from October 2007 until his retirement in September 2011.
 Previously, Admiral Mullen served as the 28th Chief of Naval Operations (“CNO”) from July 2005 to 2007.
 CNO was one of four different four-star assignments Admiral Mullen held, which also included Commander, U.S. Naval Forces Europe and Commander, Allied Joint Force Command, and the 32nd Vice Chief of Naval Operations.
 Admiral Mullen serves on the board of directors of General Motors, and since 2012, he has served as President of MGM Consulting LLC and is the Charles and Marie Robertson Visiting Professor at the Woodrow Wilson School of Public and International Affairs at Princeton University.